emtiajium/vocabulary-flashcard-frontend/README.md

 ## Change Log

+-   `0.2.2`: Fixed bug (move backward button was being disabled all time)
 -   `0.2.1`: Fixed bug related to Leitner system
 -   `0.2.0`: Leitner systems
 -   `0.1.14`: Functionality for toggling dark mode + A bit of UI changes